Updated April 2026

 Glass and windscreen Covered - some providers waive excess Covered - excess usually applies

 Disclaimer: Cover features vary between providers and policies.
 The comparisons above are general indications only.
-Always read the full policy wording to confirm exactly what is and is not covered.
+Always read the full Product Disclosure Statement to confirm what is and is not covered.

 Common Exclusions to Watch

 Even specialist prestige policies have exclusions.
-Understanding these before you buy is important for avoiding surprises at claim time.
+Understanding these before purchasing is important for avoiding surprises at claim time.

 Track use without track cover

-Most prestige policies exclude motorsport, racing and track events unless a specific track day extension is purchased.
+Most prestige policies exclude motorsport, racing and track events unless a specific track day extension is purchased separately.

 Mechanical and electrical failure

-Insurance generally covers accidental damage, not mechanical breakdowns, electrical faults or component wear.
+Insurance covers accidental damage, not mechanical breakdowns, electrical faults or component wear and tear.

 Unapproved modifications

-Modifications that are not disclosed to the insurer or that void the manufacturer's warranty may affect cover.
+Modifications not disclosed to the insurer or that void the manufacturer's warranty may affect your cover.

 Storage and security requirements

-Some prestige policies require the vehicle to be garaged overnight or have specific security features.
-Non-compliance can void cover.
+Some prestige policies require the vehicle to be garaged overnight or fitted with specific security features.
+Not meeting these conditions can void cover.

 Unlicensed or unqualified drivers